 Indulging in sleigh rides, eating maple taffy on snow, stuffing one's face with all-you-can-eat traditional food complemented by either live folk music or an awkward dance mix -- i.e., ever wolf down sugar shack pancakes and baked beans with Enigma playing in the background?
 I did.
 It was weird -- all sugar shacks are not made equal, yet in spite of some eccentricities, I've never heard of a bad sugar shack experience, much in the same way I've never heard "maple syrup" and "yuck" in the same sentence.
-So it was particularly difficult narrowing a list of about 200 cabanes à sucre down to the following nine unique sugar shacks near Montreal, all within an hour's drive.
+So it was particularly difficult narrowing a list of about 200 cabanes à sucre down to the following nine unique sugar shacks near Montreal, all within one hour's drive of the city.

 Looking for a sugar shack within city limits?
 Try these urban sugar shacks or consider booking an escapade on the sugar shack train, easily accessible via its departure location, at downtown Montreal's central station.

 A great sugar shack for kids, Cabane à Sucre Bouvrette is equipped with a steam train.